rkgallaway/module-7/curriculum/class-31/lab/README.md

 ## Technical Requirements / Notes

-> Create a settings Context Component that can define how our components should display elements to the User.
+> Create a settings Context component that can define how our components should display elements to the User.

 1. Implement the React `context` API for defining `settings` across the entire application.
    - Create React Context for managing application display settings and provide this at the application level.